Carson, California: Emergency services

 Fire protection in Carson is provided by the Los Angeles County Fire Department which operates out of Fire Stations 10, 36, 105, 116, and 127.
 Ambulance transportation is provided by McCormick Ambulance Service Station 17.
 The Los Angeles County Sheriff's Department (LASD) operates the Carson Station in Carson.

 Health care

 The Los Angeles County Department of Health Services operates the Torrance Health Center in Harbor Gateway, Los Angeles, near Torrance and serving Carson.

-Post office

-The United States Postal Service operates the Carson Post Office at 21350 Avalon Boulevard and the South Bay Pavilion Station in Suite 116 at 20700 Avalon Boulevard.

 Transportation

 Prior to the COVID-19 pandemic, the city operated the Carson Circuit bus that serves the local community and connects to other bus and rail transit services including the Los Angeles Metro A Line at the Del Amo Station.
 Service was suspended on March 28, 2020.
 However, their Dial-A-Ride services remained in service during that time.

-On September 26, 2021, Long Beach Transit began serving Carson with three new routes.
-On January 3, 2022, Carson Circuit was reinstated with two revised routes.

 Historically, the city was served by the Pacific Electric Long Beach Line.